Enterprise-Content-Management/documentum-rest-client-ruby/README.md

     $ cd documentum-rest-client-ruby
     ```

-5. Build the project, which would generates a file named *dctmclient-0.1.0.gem* locally.
+5. Build the project, which would generate a file named *dctmclient-0.1.0.gem* locally.

     ```
     $ gem build dctmclient.gemspec